 - > 7 Days: Puerto Princesa area + Maybe someplace down South (Napsan, Quezon, Rizal, or Balabac) + Port Barton + El Nido + Duli Beach.
 Going down south adds a lot of travel time, so for a less busy schedule aim for fewer places up and stay up North of Puerto Princesa

 - 7-14 Days: Same as above, can add some ‘South-of-Puerto‘ destinations and could also add Coron.
 With this much time flying in to and out of the same airport can make sense (Puerto, San Vicente or EL Nido) or can still do one-way entry and exits.
+Please also check the article “Top Things to Do in Palawan by Guide to the Philippines“.
+It has valuable information about activities in Palawan as well.
 With this much time you get to do so much more, adventure plus some relaxing beach time!

 Try to avoid backtracking as much as possible, and head in one linear direction either up or down the island.